cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 doc:`/development/routing` to connect the URLs you want to the actions you've created.

 Our controller action is very simple.
-It fetches all the articles from the database, using the Model that is automatically loaded via naming conventions.
+It fetches a paginated set of articles from the database, using the Articles Model that is automatically loaded via naming conventions.
 It then uses ``set()`` to pass the articles into the View (which we'll create soon).
 CakePHP will automatically render the View after our controller action completes.

 Create the Article List View Template
 =====================================